 The Student Health and Counseling Center provides educational and preventative outreach programming to the UAF community.
 This may include trainings on suicide prevention, recognizing signs and symptoms of students of concern and how to effectively refer, or workshops on a variety of mental health topics such as test anxiety, stress and coping, resilience and relationship issues, or by specific request.
 The Student Health and Counseling Center also provides consultation services for the UAF community.
 This may involve evaluating and supporting the intervention of UAF faculty and staff in managing difficult situations effectively (i.e., traumatic events, grief debriefing, etc.) with individuals of concern.
-Consultation is available to staff, faculty, and students by calling the Student Health and Counseling Center Associate Director, Stacey Schmitt at 907-474-7043 or visiting our "Let's Talk" locations below.
+Consultation is available for staff, faculty, and students by calling the Student Health and Counseling Center weekdays from 1-2 p.m. and asking to speak to a counselor.

 Outreach topics may include: